- 0.1 Epiphytic Miniature Orchids

 How to Mount Your Orchids:

-Orchids are the largest and most diverse family of flowering plants on our planet, they can be found growing in many different countries, where they grow in a wide range of differing conditions.
+Orchids are the largest and most diverse family of flowering plants on our planet, they can be found growing in many different countries, where they grow in a wide range of different conditions.

 The orchid I am mounting here is Phalaenopsis lobbii, an epiphytic miniature orchid which up until now has been growing in a small pot of moss.
 This miniature orchid, when mounted, will appreciate a larger amount of moss around its roots, whereas some other epiphytic orchids will prefer to be mounted onto wood with no moss whatsoever around their roots.
 Each orchid species is different, so it’s worth finding out about your plants before you make plans to mount them.